Pro bettor Rufus Peabody, others, share best Super Bowl props

 Chiefs to record first sack +115

 “Mahomes is more elusive (than Garoppolo).
-Getting plus money seems like value as sack per pass attempt edge with Kansas City.”
+Getting plus money seems like value as (the) sack per pass attempt edge (lies) with Kansas City.”

 “Idea is to get fastest NFL player in space.
 It may take just one run to win this.”